Tony Dungy: Personal life

 Dungy is an evangelical Christian, and at one point in his coaching career considered leaving football for the prison ministry.
 Throughout his career, he has remained involved with community service organizations.

 Dungy is married to Lauren Dungy.
-The couple have 11 children: three biological children and eight adopted children.
+They have 11 children: 3 biological children and 8 adopted children.
 Their oldest son died by suicide at age 18, outside of Tampa in 2005.

 Dungy's tenure in Tampa Bay as the head coach of the Buccaneers brought greater attention to his personal accomplishments outside of sports.
 He has been active in many community-service organizations in the cities in which he has coached.
 While in Tampa Bay, Dungy worked as a public speaker for the Fellowship of Christian Athletes and Athletes in Action.

 He began a mentoring program for young people called Mentors for Life, and provided Buccaneers' tickets for the participants.
 He also supported other charitable programs in the area such as Big Brothers/Big Sisters, Boys and Girls Club, the Prison Crusade Ministry, foster parenting organizations, and Family First.
 He continues to assist Big Brothers/Big Sisters and the Boys and Girls Club in Indianapolis.
 He also supports the Black Coaches Association National Convention and Indiana Black Expo.

-After Michael Sam, an openly gay player, was drafted by the St. Louis Rams in the 2014 NFL Draft, Dungy said he would not have drafted Sam, saying, "Not because I don't believe Michael Sam should have a chance to play, but I wouldn't want to deal with all of it."
+After Michael Sam, an openly gay player, was drafted by the St. Louis Rams in the 2014 NFL draft, Dungy said he would not have drafted Sam, saying, "Not because I don't believe Michael Sam should have a chance to play, but I wouldn't want to deal with all of it."
 The comment drew criticism from some who viewed it as homophobic.
 Following a backlash, Dungy clarified his remarks, saying that he gave an "honest answer" to a question and that his concern would be with media coverage over Sam if he had been the player's coach.
 Dungy has also expressed opposition to same-sex marriage.
+In 2023, Dungy shared, and later deleted and apologized for sharing, the litter boxes in schools hoax on his Twitter account.
+The act drew a rebuke from an NBC Sports spokesperson, and drew attention to past anti-LGBTQ statements by Dungy, but the network kept Dungy on his regularly scheduled broadcast assignments.

 Dungy is opposed to abortion, and he served as a keynote speaker at the 2023 March for Life.
+Dungy opposed Florida Amendment 4, calling the amendment's language "deceptive".

 On September 6, 2007, The Indianapolis Star reported that the Davie-Brown Index (DBI), an independent celebrity-rating service for advertisers, placed Dungy in the top 15 of the 900 actors, musicians, TV personalities, and sports celebrities it ranks for overall appeal, putting him on a level with actors such as Tom Hanks and Morgan Freeman.
 Among sports figures, he ranks second to Hank Aaron.